Ranganaths/minion/README.md

 - **Production Ready** - Thread-safe, observable, and battle-tested patterns
 - **Framework Agnostic** - Use standalone or integrate with existing systems

-Originally built for AgentQL's semantic layer, Minion is now a standalone framework that can be used in any Go project.
+Minion is a standalone framework that can be used in any Go project for building multi-agent AI systems.

 ## ✨ Features